protontypes/open-sustainable-technology/README.md

 - [rfasst](https://github.com/JGCRI/rfasst) - Estimation of a consistent range of adverse health and agricultural effects attributable to air pollution for a GCAM scenario.
 - [saqgetr](https://github.com/skgrange/saqgetr) - Import Air Quality Monitoring Data in a Fast and Easy Way.
 - [Ozone](https://github.com/Milind220/Ozone) - An open-source package to easily obtain real-time, historical, or forecasted air quality data for anywhere in the world.
-- [Critical Asset Management System](https://github.com/CriticalAssetManagement/CAMS) - An open-source project for good.
-Helping nations, cities, and communities use local knowledge with cutting edge technology to become climate resilient.

 ### Water Supply